Code-Institute-Submissions/comics/README.md

 #### Favourites Page

-This page is similar in apperance to the Submission/Home page.
+This page is similar in appearance to the Submission/Home page.
 Any comics that have been favourited, by clicking on the 'heart' button, appear in the gallery on the Favourites page.
-Comics can be favouited from either the Home or Submission pages.
+Comics can be favourited from either the Home or Submission pages.
-Deleting/editing is availalbe if the comic was submitted by the logged in user, or if the user is a moderator.
+Deleting/editing is available if the comic was submitted by the logged in user, or if the user is a moderator.
 It is possible to remove any comics from the favourite page by clicking on the 'heart' button.
 A buy button takes you to a site for purchasing the comic, as on the Home and Submission pages.
 A search bar is also included as on the Home and Submission pages.